tagspaces/tagspaces/README.md

 ## Main Features

-- **File and folder management** - TagSpaces provides a convenient user interface for browsing, viewing and man files and folders.
+- **File and folder management** - TagSpaces provides a convenient user interface for browsing, viewing and managing files and folders.
 - **File tagging** - The application supports two ways for tagging files.
 The default one embeds the tags directly in the name of the file, the other one uses a so called sidecar files for persisting the tags.
 - **Searching** - The search functionality supports fuzzy functionality and can filter your locations for files and folders containing one or more tags
 - **Browser for local content** - TagSpaces can be used just as browser for your local photos or navigation thought your local ebook library